AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/where_to_start__how_to_progress.md

 .
 .

+##### I find time at home and have the bandwidth I need, how best can take advantages of this situation ?
+.
+.
+.

 ##### I know things that I want to share, and would like to contribute to this book ?

 Do the below and you can immediately start contributing via the github collaboration model: